Senegal 'top of list' as UFC targets Africa in 2024

 "UFC has got a certain vibe to it, a certain quality, and we want to make sure when we come (to Africa) for the first time, the event shouldn't be any different than when we do it in Las Vegas, New York or any other market in the world," added Epstein.

-"Senegal is already a touristic destination but I think people, certainly in the United States, don't understand that.
+"Senegal is already a tourist destination but I think people, certainly in the United States, don't understand that.

-"This is going to be such an important sporting event, such a seminal event in history, I think there will be a ton of local fans but people from around the world will come see this."
+"This is going to be such an important sporting event, such a seminal event in history, I think there will be a ton of local fans but people from around the world will come to see this."

 Hunting for local talent

-Although it's too early to say, the first UFC event in Africa might not feature a championship fight.
+Although it is too early to say, the first UFC event in Africa might not feature a championship fight.

-"Our numbered events, where championship bouts feature, will typically take place in prime time for the US market which would mean it's the middle of the night in Africa", Epstein said.
+"Our numbered events, where championship bouts feature, will typically take place in prime time for the US market which would mean it's the middle of the night in Africa," Epstein said.

 "There are some exceptions to this, such as our recent events in Abu Dhabi, but we would want to make sure the event is in prime time for the local crowd to ensure they have the best UFC experience possible.